root-project/web/manual/basics/index.md

 ---

+In the first part of the manual, the basic concepts of ROOT and its usage are presented.
+For everyone who wants to start immediately with data analysis, the [ROOT files]({{ '/manual/storing_root_objects' | relative_url }}) chapter is of interest.
+Here are the ROOT files presented in which the data from LHC (Large Hadron Collider) experiments are stored.

+The first part of the ROOT Manual contains:

 - [Getting started with ROOT]({{ '/manual/getting_started_with_root' | relative_url }})

 - [ROOT classes, data types and global variables]({{ '/manual/root_classes_data_types_and_global_variables' | relative_url }})